Virtual-Machine/llvm-tutorial-book/readme.md

 This is the main repository for my LLVM tutorial.

-*WARNING* This project is in progress.
+**WARNING** This project is still in the early phase.
 The lexer, parser and code generator are functional, though subject to refactoring and possible bugs.
-Until this warning is removed, source code is subject to change and/or be incomplete.
+Until this warning is removed, source code is subject to change.
+Chapter texts remain incomplete, yet useful at the moment.
+Compiler meets basic example requirements, but there are many more additions planned.

 The project intention is to create a user friendly introduction to llvm, compilers, and programming language creation in general.